sidebar hamburger menu

 Get user credentials

-Download TuxCare PHP Windows
+Download and Install TuxCare PHP Windows

 Additional configurations (optional)